The cross-over from Townes solitons to droplets in a 2D Bose mixture: Appendices

+We now turn the discrete sum over $\bs k$ into a $D$-dimensional integral (the fact that the $\bs k=0$ contribution is missing in the sum of Eq.\,(\ref{eq:Uab}) does not play any role for our discussion).
+We find

 i.e. the Fourier transform of a Lorentzian function.
-It is equal to a Yukawa potential in 3D and to the potential given at Eq. \eqref{eq:V2} in the main text in 2D, with in both cases a range of the order of the healing length $\xi=1/\sqrt{2g_{11}n_\infty}$.
+It is equal to a Yukawa potential in 3D and to the potential given at Eq. \eqref{eq:V2} in the main text in 2D, with in both cases a range of the order of the bath healing length $\xi=1/\sqrt{2m_1 g_{11} n_\infty}$.
 In practice, a quasi-2D gas is obtained by starting with a 3D gas and adding a strong confinement along the third direction, with a residual thickness $\ell_z$ of the gas.
 The 2D version of Eq.\,\eqref{eq:Delta_E_2} then holds when the distance $R_{ab}$ is large compared to $\ell_z$.

+\paragraph{Effective interaction for finite-mass impurities.} When the mass of the impurities $m_2$ is comparable to the mass of the bath particles $m_1$, the kinetic energy of the impurities has to be taken into account in the calculation of the energy shift $\Delta E$.
+Suppose for example that the two impurities are prepared in a state of well-defined momenta $|\bs p_a,\bs p_b\rangle$.
+For bosonic impurities, a calculation similar to the one given above leads to the second-order energy shift \cite{camacho2018landau}

+where we have set $k=|\bs p_a-\bs p_b|$ and $\Delta=(\bs p_b^2-\bs p_a^2)/2m_2$.
+Note that as in Eq.\,(\ref{eq:Uab}), we omitted the self-energy terms which do not play any role in the present work.
+We recover the Lorentzian momentum dependence of Eqs.\,(\ref{eq:Uab}-\ref{eq:Delta_E_2}) either if we take the limit $m_2\to \infty$ or, for an arbitrary value of $m_2/m_1$, in the case of a zero center-of-mass momentum $\bs p_b=-\bs p_a$ \cite{camacho2018landau}.
+An equivalent, alternative approach consists in calculating at second order in $g_{12}$ the scattering amplitude for the collision of two impurities with momenta $\bs p_a,\bs p_b$ in the presence of the bath \cite{camacho2018bipolarons}.

-\paragraph{Born approximation for the mediated interaction.} For low-temperature gases, it is common to replace the "true" interaction, here the mediated potential $U(\bs R)$ given in Eq.\,\eqref{eq:Delta_E_2}, by a (regularized) contact interaction $g_{\rm med}\,\delta(\bs R)$.
-Within Born approximation, the coupling constant $g_{\rm med}$ is given by
+\paragraph{Born approximation for the mediated interaction.} For low-temperature gases, it is common to replace the "true" interaction by a (regularized) contact interaction $g_{\rm med}\,\delta(\bs R)$, where $g_{\rm med}$ is obtained by taking the zero-energy limit of the scattering amplitude.
+In this limit, the contribution $\Delta$ in Eq.\,(\ref{eq:Delta_E_3}), which is quadratic with respect to momenta $\bs p_{a,b}$, is negligible in front of $\omega_k$ which varies linearly with $k$.
+We can then use the result (\ref{eq:Delta_E_2}) obtained for fixed impurities and get: